Implementing your first Facebook feed

 Anytime you’d like to adjust the design, you can do this directly inside Confect, without changing the URL in Facebook Manager.

 Congrats!
-You’re now ready to start running much better, and eye-catching Dynamic Product Ads campaigns.
+You’re now ready to start running much better, and eye-catching Catalog Ad campaigns.